-Quick-dry mesh upper drains quickly and dries fast.
-Thin but very durable fabric allows for multipurpose use, including hiking, kayaking, and walking over rocks.
+Quick-dry mesh drains quickly and dries fast.
+Can be worn for hiking, kayaking, and walking on rocks.
 Sock liner for custom fit.
-Better traction on wet surfaces than some models.
-Available in 15 different attractive styles and colors.
-Dries in mere hours.
+Available in 19 different colorways.

-Can be narrow in the toe box for some users.
-Some people don’t like the plastic-type feel of the shoe.
-Limited in arch support.
+Can be narrow in the toe box.
+Some people don’t like the plasticky feel.

 What activities do you want to use your water shoes for?
 Will you wear them on a mountaintop, on a beach, or at the pool?
 Finding the right water shoe for you means answering these questions and examining the various qualities of different water shoes.

 Most water shoes have a flexible rubber or foam sole that provides some traction.
 A shoe designed for beach strolls, swimming, or surfing has a thin, flat sole that doesn’t slip on wet surfaces, but it could struggle with more challenging terrain.
 Shoes meant for hiking have rubber lugs that dig into dirt and rocks.
 While some water shoes are so light on your feet that it feels like you’re barefoot, tougher shoes designed for activities like hiking are somewhat heavier.
 However, many of these shoes have a sturdy rubber toe box to protect your toes, which other water shoes do not.

 Many men’s water shoes provide no support beyond a thin layer of rubber and virtually no insulation.
 This is intentional because a water shoe is meant to be light on your foot and worn in warm weather.
 If you want a water shoe that you can use for activities like hiking or running, look for one with arch support and a moderately insulated upper.
 This could mean the shoes will drain less easily and take longer to dry, but you’re also less likely to submerge your feet frequently when hiking or running.